Oscarv2005/Oscarv2005/README.md

 ### 🧭 About Me

-🏗️ I work on both the frontend and backend, plus the data side of things 📊 Right now I'm learning more about machine learning and data pipelines 🔍 I like taking messy data and making it easy to understand ⚡ I believe in shipping working code now, not waiting for it to be perfect 🤝 Feel free to reach out — I'm always up for a chat or a new project
+🏗️ I work on both the frontend and backend, plus the data side of things<br>
+📊 Right now I'm learning more about machine learning and data pipelines<br>
+🔍 I like taking messy data and making it easy to understand<br>
+⚡ I believe in shipping working code now, not waiting for it to be perfect<br>
+🤝 Feel free to reach out — I'm always up for a chat or a new project

 ---